 The common ground between these views maybe lies in the underused term “profeminist”.
 It is a close proximity term that highlights allegiance to a cause that is not the inherent struggle of a male.
 This term seems like a very usable alternative to calling our male allies outright feminist, since it pacifies some doubt that men can indeed be true feminists and it assuages the apparent male stigma of being called one.
 While “feminism” is not a dirty word, “profeminism” seems like a happy medium everyone could get behind.

 What do you think?
 Is “profeminist” the term of feminist-aligning men of the future?
 Men of the world, don’t hesitate to share your opinions in the comments below.
-I’d love to hear your take on this.

 Written by Chelsea J. Leibow